NewCenturyParty/21st_Century_Act/21st_Century_Act/03_Part_III_Human_Dignity.md

 (1) The core powers and functions of the Dignity Directorate are as follows:

-(2) Developing and maintaining, including guidelines and methodologies for, the Dignity Impact Assessment (DIA) as further detailed in Title III of this Part;
+    (a) Developing and maintaining, including guidelines and methodologies for, the Dignity Impact Assessment (DIA) as further detailed in Title III of this Part;

-(2) Developing and maintaining the Dignity Evaluation Framework as further detailed in Title III of this Part;
+    (b) Developing and maintaining the Dignity Evaluation Framework as further detailed in Title III of this Part;

-(3) Reviewing and scoring DIAs submitted by federal departments and agencies;
+    (c) Reviewing and scoring DIAs submitted by federal departments and agencies;

-(4) Provide expert advice on how to improve DIA outcomes;
+    (d) Provide expert advice on how to improve DIA outcomes;

-(5) Monitoring the implementation of dignity related policies and programs;
+    (e) Monitoring the implementation of dignity related policies and programs;

-(6) Receive complaints from individuals or groups alleging systemic failures or significant individual breaches by federal entities of entitlements and rights set forth within this Act;
+    (f) Receive complaints from individuals or groups alleging systemic failures or significant individual breaches by federal entities of entitlements and rights set forth within this Act;

-(7) Conduct investigations into such complaints or refer them to the appropriate investigative or adjudicative bodies;
+    (g) Conduct investigations into such complaints or refer them to the appropriate investigative or adjudicative bodies;

-(8) Facilitate mediation or other dispute resolution processes between those who claim their rights and entitlements to Human Dignity have been infringed and federal agencies;
+    (h) Facilitate mediation or other dispute resolution processes between those who claim their rights and entitlements to Human Dignity have been infringed and federal agencies;

-(9) Oversee the operations of Dignity Hubs, as further detailed in Title V of this Part;
+    (i) Oversee the operations of Dignity Hubs, as further detailed in Title V of this Part;

-(10) Conducting public awareness campaigns on the importance of Human Dignity in public policy; and
+    (j) Conducting public awareness campaigns on the importance of Human Dignity in public policy; and

-(11) Collaborating with the Foundation Commission, Democracy Watch Canada, and other relevant institutions to ensure the comprehensive application of dignity principles;
+    (k) Collaborating with the Foundation Commission, Democracy Watch Canada, and other relevant institutions to ensure the comprehensive application of dignity principles;

-(12) Conduct regular, independent, and systemic audits of federal policing and security agencies, including the Royal Canadian Mounted Police, the Canadian Armed Forces, and Canadian Security Intelligence Service, to ensure their policies, training, and conduct are consistent with the principles of this Act and of Human Dignity as established in this Act;
+    (l) Conduct regular, independent, and systemic audits of federal policing and security agencies, including the Royal Canadian Mounted Police, the Canadian Armed Forces, and Canadian Security Intelligence Service, to ensure their policies, training, and conduct are consistent with the principles of this Act and of Human Dignity as established in this Act;

-(13) Investigate serious incidents involving federal public safety officers, such as the Royal Canadian Mounted Police, the Canadian Security Intelligence Service, and the Canadian Armed Forces, and to issue binding recommendations for disciplinary action, up to and including termination, to the head of the relevant agency;
+    (m) Investigate serious incidents involving federal public safety officers, such as the Royal Canadian Mounted Police, the Canadian Security Intelligence Service, and the Canadian Armed Forces, and to issue binding recommendations for disciplinary action, up to and including termination, to the head of the relevant agency;

-(14) To consult on and provide ongoing oversight for the Dignified Assessment Protocol developed by Century Bank, ensuring its design and implementation are fully aligned with the principles of this Act;
+    (n) To consult on and provide ongoing oversight for the Dignified Assessment Protocol developed by Century Bank, ensuring its design and implementation are fully aligned with the principles of this Act;

-(15) Employ such officers and employees as are necessary for the proper conduct of its work, in accordance with the Public Service Employment Act; and
+    (o) Employ such officers and employees as are necessary for the proper conduct of its work, in accordance with the Public Service Employment Act; and

-(16) Do all such other things as are incidental and conducive to the attainment of its mandate.
+    (p) Do all such other things as are incidental and conducive to the attainment of its mandate.

 ### Section 52: Core Programs

 (1) The Dignity Directorate, in fulfilling its mandate, shall implement the following core programs:

-(2) The Dignity Impact Assessment, further detailed herein, which shall be created, managed, and overseen, by the Dignity Directorate who shall review every submission of a DIA, ensuring Dignity is upheld;
+    (a) The Dignity Impact Assessment, further detailed herein, which shall be created, managed, and overseen, by the Dignity Directorate who shall review every submission of a DIA, ensuring Dignity is upheld;

-(2) The Dignity Evaluation Framework, further detailed herein, which shall create a dashboard and accountability framework that shows the government, and the public, the status of Dignity in Canada; and
+    (b) The Dignity Evaluation Framework, further detailed herein, which shall create a dashboard and accountability framework that shows the government, and the public, the status of Dignity in Canada; and

-(3) The Public Safety Oversight program, which shall be headed by a Director of Public Safety Oversight, appointed by the Governor in Council, possessing significant expertise in human rights law and police oversight, and shall have independent authority over all investigations pursuant to this Title.
+    (c) The Public Safety Oversight program, which shall be headed by a Director of Public Safety Oversight, appointed by the Governor in Council, possessing significant expertise in human rights law and police oversight, and shall have independent authority over all investigations pursuant to this Title.

 ### Section 53: Governance